What Is Cervical Spondylosis?

 Occipital and temporal headache

-Cervicogenic headache — originating in the upper cervical spine (C1-C3), radiating to the nape of the neck and the temple
+Cervicogenic headache — originating in the upper cervical spine (C1-C3), radiating to the nape and temple

 - 05